AbdulRehmaan17/Aptify-firebase-react/README.md

 📜 License
 This project is licensed under the MIT License.
 📧 Contact
-For support or feedback, contact support@luxurytime.com or open a GitHub issue.
+For support or feedback, contact support@aptify.com or open a GitHub issue.

-Luxury Time - Elegance in every tick. 🕰️
+Aptify - Your perfect property, simplified. 🏠